 What is still left to finish

 The transmission side is nearly done, but the power plant it serves is not.
-The 300-megawatt station at Wales is still being built, and the two elements must both be ready before electricity can flow.
+The 300-megawatt station at Wales is still being built, and both parts must be ready before electricity can flow.

 The project has a history of slipping deadlines.
-Ground instability and a contractor dispute pushed the original 2024 start date back by two years, adding heavily to the cost, which sharpens the significance of this near-final milestone.
+The original expected start date was end-2024, and later delays shifted the project timeline to mid-2026 or later.
+That history sharpens the meaning of this near-final milestone.

 The gas itself comes from offshore.
-Natural gas is piped from the Liza field, part of the vast oil complex operated by ExxonMobil, with about fifty million cubic feet a day feeding the Wales plant.
+It is piped from the Liza field, part of the vast oil complex operated by ExxonMobil, to the Wales plant.

 The first stage will not deliver the full capacity at once.
-Officials expect an initial simple-cycle output of around 228 megawatts before the plant reaches its complete 300-megawatt design later in the sequence.
+Officials expect an initial simple-cycle output of around 228 megawatts before the plant reaches its complete 300-megawatt design later on.

 The plant also anchors a bigger plan.
-A large industrial development zone is taking shape around the site at Wales, which the government wants to turn into a hub for advanced manufacturing and processing powered by cheap domestic gas.
+A large industrial zone is taking shape around the Wales site, which the government wants to turn into a hub for advanced manufacturing and processing powered by cheap domestic gas.

 What is Guyana’s Gas-to-Energy project?